Originally posted in August 2005 below is Mobile PC’s list of The Top 100 Gadgets of All Time

 71. TYCO TOYS TICKLE ME ELMO, 1996

 Press his tummy, he giggles.
 Press it again, he giggles a bit louder.
 Press it a third time, and Elmo goes into an epileptic conniption fit.
 Kids love it, but what separates Elmo from every other plush electronic toy?
 Rosie O’Donnell.
-After O’Donnell started throwing dozens of Elmos to her audience in 1996, the toy became that year’s hot craze — and one of the biggest ever — driving black-market prices as high as $2,000.
+After O’Donnell started throwing dozens of Elmos to her audience in 1996, the toy became that year’s hot craze — and one of the biggest ever — driving black-market prices as high as $2,000. these days you can get them from Walgreens with coupons for less than $10

 70. ATARI PONG C-100, 1976